sambasivareddy-ch/todo_app/README.md

 A React (Typescript) To-do app which helps in creating to-dos and managing them.
-Hint: Only frontend, data will not persistant on reload or on window close
+Hint: Only frontend, data will be persistant in localstorage, so that the app can preserve the state even after the reload